taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 Based on feedback from developers already building apps with Fluid, there is a clear need to include support for collaborative text within the Shared Tree.
 This will require support for larger sequences of nodes than is otherwise typical.
-This milestone will include investments to make large sequences performant and scalable while still handling efficient collaboration.
+This feature will include investments to make large sequences performant and scalable while still handling efficient collaboration.
 Of course, large sequences will not be limited to text, as text nodes all have the same characteristics as any other node in the tree.
 For example, they can be moved, they have identity, changes can be easily reverted, etc.